Psychological astrology

 Psychological astrology, or astropsychology, is the result of the cross-fertilisation of the fields of astrology with depth psychology, humanistic psychology and transpersonal psychology.
 There are several methods of analyzing the horoscope in the contemporary psychological astrology: the horoscope can be analysed through the archetypes within astrology (as is characteristic for Jungian approach in astrology) or the analyses can be rooted in the psychological need and motivational theories.
-There might exist other astrological methods and approaches rooted in psychology.
-Astrologer and psychotherapist Glenn Perry characterises psychological astrology as "both a personality theory and a diagnostic tool".

 No methodologically sound scientific studies exist that show a benefit or detriment in using psychological astrology.
 Psychological astrology, or astropsychology is a pseudoscience.